bschmalhofer/otobo-ideas/GPW_2022/talk.md

-# OTOBO 10.0 under Docker with PSGI
+# OTOBO 10.0 in Docker

-- customers should have a simple way of running OTOBO
+- a simple way of running OTOBO
+- with Gazelle running PSGI
-- avoid having the start: web server, database, daemon, redis, elasticsearch
+- .. and database, daemon, redis, elasticsearch
 - prior art by <https://hub.docker.com/r/juanluisbaptiste/otrs/>
 - see [Installing using Docker and Docker Compose](https://doc.otobo.org/manual/installation/10.0/en/content/installation-docker.html)

+... traditional setup is still supported